4 hours (50 minutes) of lessons per day (20 hours per week), classes of 6-12 persons.

 (Every lesson-hour consists of 50 minutes).

-Small groups usually do more intensive work in class and at home: in this way, the students can therefore reach the same level as those in larger groups
+Small groups usually do more intensive work in class and at home: in this way the same or better results are guaranteed.
+Students will certainly reach the same level of bigger groups.

-Classes are held by professional teachers with experience in teaching Italian as a second language.
-Particular care will be given to the usage of the language, its expression, good comprehension and to the ability of using the language in particular situations.
+Classes are held by professional teachers with solid experience in teaching Italian as a second language.
+Particular care will be given to the usage of the language, its expression, good comprehension and to the ability of using the language in daily situations.

-The courses require our students’ full commitment because the Italian language is difficult but every day students learn in a lively and relaxed environment.
-If students find the class too difficult or the pace too slow, they can choose a different class of a different level.
+The courses are challenging because using Italian is difficult, but every day students learn new forms in a lively and relaxed environment.
+The classes are dynamic; if the class becomes too difficult or the pace is too slow for students, they can choose a different class from among different levels.

 Every day the school requires students to spend about two hours of their time after the lesson.
 The two hours of practice can be at home or in school as preferred, for students to revisit and organise the lesson topics by themselves.
 By doing this, students can organise a “language treasure box” giving them security when they have to express themselves and communicate.